YosaiProject/yosai/doc/authorization.rst

 Role-Based Access Control
 -------------------------
 There are many access control models in use today [1].
-Yosai enforces access control by evaluating roles and permissions assigned to a user.
+By default, Yosai enforces access control by evaluating roles and permissions assigned to a user.
 These roles and permissions are derived from a Role-Based Access Control (RBAC) model.
+Note that although a default support for RBAC is provided, your Realm implementation ultimately decides how your permissions and roles are grouped together and whether to return a “yes” or a “no” answer to Yosai.
+This feature allows you to architect your application in the manner you chose.
+Regardless of what you choose, Yosai will support it.

 For more information about RBAC: http://csrc.nist.gov/groups/SNS/rbac/

 yosai.core obtains roles and permissions from a repository, such as a relational database.
-Designing and implementing the RBAC data model and the authorization policy it represents are concerns beyond the scope of yosai.core.
-However, a basic, flat RBAC model was implemented for yosai as an extension so to facilitate other extension projects [2].
+Designing and implementing the RBAC data model and its authorization policy it represents are concerns beyond the scope of yosai.core.
+As mentioned earlier, Yosai can support any data model for access control and doesn’t force one on you.
+However, a basic, flat RBAC model was implemented for Yosai, as an extension, so to facilitate other extension projects [2].

 How is Authorization conducted in Yosai?